 "Make sure you know about the percentages of the course that are controlled assessment and exams to figure out what best suits you - e.g. whether you are better in exams or coursework.
-It would be ideal to be shown exemplar coursework pieces in order to see what standard you need to work at.
+Look at examples of coursework pieces in order to see what standard you need to work at.
 Don't just pick something that is respected or considered important: if you don't think you will enjoy a subject, then don't pick it."